AtjonTV/monster-adlist-utility/README.md

 ```

 ## License
-Monster Adlist Utility is licensed under the [EUPL v1.2 or later](./LICENSE.txt).
+Monster Adlist Utility is [licensed under the EUPL-1.2 or later](./LICENSE.txt).